bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

 ### Sidecar JSON (`*_nirs.json`)

-It is common within the fNIRS community for researchers to build their own caps and optode holders to position their sources and detectors, or for optodes to be directly attached to the scalp with adhesive.
+It is common within the NIRS community for researchers to build their own caps and optode holders to position their sources and detectors, or for optodes to be directly attached to the scalp with adhesive.
 To facilitate description of the wide variety of possible configurations, several fields are RECOMMENDED within